 At our house, creating a grocery shopping list can become a multi-day event.
 Stage 1 of the extravaganza involves a careful but not well-planned review of all available grocery store ads.
 Stage 2 moves on to the analysis of those advertisements.
 One never knows where bargains may lurk.
 Then, Stage 3 takes us to the pantry for a study of our available resources while Stage 4 measures our budget against our needs.
 When we eventually stroll through the grocery store with list in hand, all planning goes out the proverbial window as wife, kids, and husband diverge into grocery store scout teams.

 Don’t treat your manufacturing and design bills anymore lackadaisically.
-While you could start organizing column, character, quality, and cost in a spreadsheet, it might be best to order inventory and parts list within a bill of materials file.
-A template can make the BOM structure easy to work through, and BOM data sure beats out an excel file any day of the week for manufacturing output information.
+While you could start organizing column, character, quality, and cost in a spreadsheet, it might be best to order inventory and list within a bill of materials file.
+A template can make the structure easy to work through, and data sure beats out an excel file any day of the week for manufacturing output information.

 Making a List